rinat-enikeev/rinat-enikeev.github.io/about.md

 ---
 layout: page
 title: About
-permalink: /about/
+permalink: /about/index.html
+chart: true
+tags: [about]
-published: true
+chart: true
 ---

 ### Hi, my name is Rinat Enikeev

 I'm a software developer living in Ufa, Russia.
 I like to make cool and robust software, regardless of what medium I'm working in.

-### Skill set

-iOS  90%
-Java 80%